 The first step in computing the PVS of convex region R is to compute the potential occluders for R. One option would be to simply use every primitive in the scene as an occluder, and use an occlusion culling algorithm that handles occluder fusion.
 In an ideal scenario, such an approach would result in a PVS that is as close as possible to $\pi{exact}$ .
 However, the main issue with such an approach, which limits its practical application, is that the cost of occlusion culling is typically a function of the number of occluders [Chhugani et al. 2005].
 Most prior work on occluder selection uses heuristics based on distance, solid angles, or area of primitives [Coorg and Teller 1997; Hudson et al. 1997; Durand et al. 2000; Koltun and Cohen-Or 2000].
-Although these methods compute a subset of $\Pi$ to be used as occluders, they are unable to exploit the connectivity information of primitives to find any arbitrary set of connected triangles as occluders.
-If we are able to combine small occluders into large occluders, it can improve the culling efficiency of the visibility algorithm.
+Although the methods compute a subset of $\Pi$ for use as occluders, they are unable to exploit the connectivity information of primitives to find any arbitrary set of connected triangles as occluders.

 Thus, we propose a novel from-region occluder selection algorithm which exploits the connectivity information between scene primitives whenever feasible.
 Our approach is general and applicable to all kinds of models including "polygon soup" models.
 We make no assumptions about the model or the connectivity of the polygons.
 (In our implementation, the models are assumed to be triangulated, however, this is not a restriction imposed by our algorithm.)
-If the model connectivity information is given or can be extracted, our algorithm can exploit that information to compute large occluders formed by connected sets of primitives.
+If the model connectivity information is given or can be extracted, our algorithm can exploit that information to compute large occluders formed by connected sets of primitives for occluder selection.

 Our technique can be viewed as a generalization of the conservative from-point visibility technique used in the FastV algorithm [Chandak et al. 2009].
-FastV computes from-point visibility by constructing a cubical box around the query point R, then subdividing each of its faces into multiple quad patches Q (where the number of quad patches can be user-specified), and then constructing frusta F(R, q) from each quad patch $q \in Q$ and R (see Figure 10).
-Each of these frusta is used to compute which portions of the scene are visible from the query point that use the relevant patch as the viewport.
+FastV computes from-point visibility by constructing a cubical box around the query point R, subdividing each of its faces into multiple quad patches Q (where the number of quad patches can be user-specified), and constructing frusta F(R,q) from each quad patch $q \in Q$ and R (see Figure 10).
+Each of these frusta is used to determine which portions of the scene are visible from the query point that use the relevant patch as the viewport.
 Formally, for each $q \in Q$ we wish to determine the set of primitives $p \in \Pi$ such that there exists a ray from R to some point on p which passes through q.

-Given a frustum f = F(R, q) (defined by its corner rays), the FastV algorithm tries to compute a blocker for f.
+Given a frustum f = F(R,q) (defined by its corner rays), the FastV algorithm tries to compute a blocker for f.
 In the context of FastV, a blocker is defined as a connected set of triangles such that any convex combination of the corner rays of f intersects some triangle in the blocker.
-FastV traverses the scene hierarchy, and whenever a triangle T is found that intersects f, it uses the connectivity information associated with T to determine if some set of triangles connected to T can also be used as a blocker for f.
+FastV traverses the scene hierarchy, and whenever a triangle T is found that intersects f, it uses the connectivity information associated with T to compute if some set of triangles connected to T can also be used as a blocker for f.
 It is possible that there may be no such triangles.
-Therefore, once the traversal is completed, FastV returns at most one blocker for f and zero or more connected sets of triangles in front of the blocker which do not completely block f.
+Therefore, once the traversal is completed, FastV returns at most one blocker for fand zero or more connected sets of triangles in front of the blocker which do not completely block f.